Inhabit Life

 The Space

-Inhabit Life partners with Blue House Wellness, a therapy coworking space, to provide in-person service.
-It is located in Scottdale, just outside of Decatur in metro Atlanta.
+Inhabit Life partners with Blue House Wellness, a therapy coworking space, to provide in-person services.
+It is located in Scottdale, just outside of Decatur in ITP Atlanta.

 When you arrive, you’ll find free on-site parking.
 You’ll be given a code to enter at the front door.
-Once inside, sign-in on the tablet resting on the table, grab a drink, and relax.
-Follow the signs to the bathroom straight down the hall and then to the right.
+Once inside, sign in on the tablet on the table, grab a drink, and take a moment to settle.
+The bathroom is straight down the hall and then to the right.
 You’ll be met in the lobby shortly.

-This is a come as you are experience where every bit of who you are is welcome.
+This is a come as you are space where every bit of who you are is welcome.

 More About Me